Anant23452/Namaste-dev-tinder/src/readme.md

 -api get delete api and delete user
 -get update api with using patch api upadte user -diffrent b/w patch and put api updata
+-what are the ooptioons  in Modle.findOneUpdate function explore more about it -api update the user with email id